 An account on GitHub, GitLab or Bitbucket.
 Codecov relies on Git-based codehosts to run.

 Code coverage report(s) being generated by your test suite in the applicable programming language.
-Codecov ingests these reports to provide our product
+Codecov ingests these reports to provide our product.
+The centrally supported code coverage report format is a

 [Really nice to have] A continuous integration provider.
 This will automatically run tests, generate coverage and upload that coverage to Codecov for every commit.